Experiments in Networked Interdividualism

 Declarations of Interdependence is a body of work that explores the complexities of this Networked Interdividualism, questioning User-Centered Design’s assumption that agency must always lie with the individual.
 A series of critical prototypes, collaborative experiments, and self-effacing interactions probe, question, and critique our experiences of these new social spaces.

-These projects and paper constitute my MFA Thesis at Media Design Practices, Art Center College of Design.
+These projects and paper constituted my MFA Thesis at Media Design Practices, Art Center College of Design, 2013.